 Subacute combined degeneration of the cord (SCD) is caused by a vitamin B12 deficiency.

 Most common in patients older than 40 and especially older than 60 7.

-The clinical presentation of SCD is usually with loss of vibration and proprioception in the hands and feet, with progression to sensory loss, gait ataxia, and distal muscle weakness, especially of the legs.
+The clinical presentation of SCD is usually with loss of vibration and proprioception in the hands and feet, with eventual progression to sensory loss of all modalities, sensory gait ataxia, and distal muscle weakness, especially of the legs.
 Features of dementia may also become apparent.